jkempf42/kube-volttron/cluster-config/README.md

 ## Installing and configuring the Wireguard VPN

+Wireguard creates a virtual interface on a node across which a UDP VPN connects to other peers.
+The interface has a public and private key associated with it that are used for decrypting and encrypting the packets, respectively.
+The link between one peer and another is point to point.
+We will be using the 10.8.0.0/24` subnet over `wg0` with the `central-node having address 10.8.0.1 and `gateway-node` having address 10.8.0.2.

 Most of the pages with instructions for installing and configuring Wireguard on the
 Ubuntu 20.04 assume you want to deploy it as a VPN server and route through it